 Cause: Mineral Buildup

-More than 90% of U.S. homes have hard water, which means it contains excessive calcium and magnesium.
-These minerals can build up in your pipes and appliances, creating clogs and less efficient operation.
+More than 90% of U.S. homes have hard water, which means it contains too much calcium and magnesium.
+These minerals can accumulate in your pipes and appliances, creating clogs and less efficient operation.

-If you struggle with soap scum, clogged pipes or appliances deteriorating quickly, you might have hard water.
-Having a plumber add a water softener is the best way to fix this problem.
+If you struggle with soap scum, clogged pipes or appliances deteriorating quickly, you might be dealing with hard water.
+Having a plumber install a water softener is the best way to fix this issue.

 Cause: Aging Pipes